 Laboratory testing plays little role in diagnosis.

 Most patients have moderate to advanced clinical disease at the time of diagnosis and deteriorate despite treatment.
-Median survival is about 3 yr from time of diagnosis.
+Median survival is about 3 years from time of diagnosis.
 Several prognostic models have been proposed.
-Among the factors that portend a worse prognosis are older age, male sex, lower forced vital capacity, and lower DLco.
+Among the factors that portend a worse prognosis are older age, male sex, lower forced vital capacity, and lower DLCO.

 Causes of acute deterioration include infections, pulmonary embolism, pneumothorax, and heart failure.
 Also, acute exacerbations without an identifiable cause may occur.
 All acute exacerbations have a high morbidity and mortality.
 Lung cancer occurs more frequently in patients with IPF, but cause of death is usually respiratory failure.
 Because of the poor prognosis of IPF, early discussions with the patient and family about advance care planning and end-of-life care are important.

-Pirfenidone and nintedanib are new antifibrotic drugs available in some countries that slow disease progression (1, 2).
+Pirfenidone and nintedanib are antifibrotic drugs that slow progression of idiopathic pulmonary fibrosis (1–3).
 Supportive measures include oxygen and pulmonary rehabilitation.
 Patients may find that joining a support group helps reduce the stress of the illness.

 Many novel therapies for IPF are under development or being tested as treatments for IPF, and patients should be encouraged to participate in clinical trials when appropriate.

-Lung transplantation is successful for otherwise healthy IPF patients, generally those <65 yr old.
-Otherwise healthy IPF patients should be evaluated for lung transplantation at the time of diagnosis.
+Lung transplantation is successful for otherwise healthy IPF patients, generally those < 65 years old.
+These patients should be evaluated for lung transplantation at the time of diagnosis.

 1.King TE, Bradford WZ, Castro-Bernardini S, et al: A phase 3 trial of pirfenidone in patients with idiopathic pulmonary fibrosis.
 N Eng J Med 370:2083-2092, 2014.

 2. Raghu G, Rochwerg B, Zhang Y, et al: An Official ATS/ERS/JRS/ALAT Clinical Practice Guideline: Treatment of Idiopathic Pulmonary Fibrosis.
 An Update of the 2011 Clinical Practice Guideline.
-Am J Respir Crit Care Med 192 (2): pp e3-e19, Jun 15, 2015.
+Am J Respir Crit Care Med 192 (2):e3-e19, Jun 15, 2015.